4d/docs/website/translated_docs/de/API/entitySelectionClass.md

 #### Beschreibung

-The `.drop()` function <!-- REF #entitySelectionClass.drop().Summary -->removes the entities belonging to the entity selection from the table related to its dataclass within the datastore<!-- END REF -->.
+The `.drop()` function <!-- REF #EntitySelectionClass.drop().Summary -->removes the entities belonging to the entity selection from the table related to its dataclass within the datastore<!-- END REF -->.
 The entity selection remains in memory.
 > Removing entities is permanent and cannot be undone.
 It is recommended to call this action in a transaction in order to have a rollback option.

 If a locked entity is encountered during the execution of `.drop()`, it is not removed.
 By default, the method processes all entities of the entity selection and returns non-droppable entities in the entity selection.
 If you want the method to stop execution at the first encountered non-droppable entity, pass the `dk stop dropping on first error` constant in the *mode* parameter.